 St Clement and St James supports adults who wish to deepen their knowledge and understanding of faith in a variety of ways:

-Through regular meetings of Christian meditation, and an annual quiet day, pilgrimage or weekend retreat.
+Through regular meetings of Christian meditation, and an annual quiet day, pilgrimage or retreat.